msdaniel/Employee_Attrition_Classification_task/README.md

 ### 1.2 Methodology

 The analysis in this report focuses on the application of Logistic Regression and Neural Networks as machine learning classification algorithms.
-We utilize the [IBM HR Analytics Employee Attrition & Performance dataset][(link_to_dataset_on_data.world)](https://data.world/aaizemberg/hr-employee-attrition/workspace/file?filename=WA_Fn-UseC_-HR-Employee-Attrition.tsv.txt) to explore the predictive capabilities of these models.
+We utilize the [IBM HR Analytics Employee Attrition & Performance dataset] https://data.world/aaizemberg/hr-employee-attrition/workspace/file?filename=WA_Fn-UseC_-HR-Employee-Attrition.tsv.txt to explore the predictive capabilities of these models.

 ## 2. Datasets